ELEC50011 Mathematics for Engineers IIA

 Upon successful completion of this module, you will be able to:

 1. Use MATLAB to solve nonlinear two-dimensional differential equations based on numerical techniques.

-2. Utilize concepts in linear algebra to solve problems in signal processing, systems and control.
+2. Utilise concepts in linear algebra to solve problems in signal processing, systems and control.

 3. Explain the concepts and techniques of probability and statistics and compute properties of random systems.